East Coast Podiatry

 • Growth and development of the child

-Once an ingrown nail breaks the skin, the wound will not heal properly unless the spike is removed and the infection is treated.
+Once an ingrown nail penetrates the skin, the wound will not heal properly unless the spike is removed and the infection is eradicated.

-Contact us if you have any questions or make an appointment with a podiatrist to assess your child’s ingrown toenail.
-We will recommend the best mode of treatment and suggest prevention methods to reduce the occurrence of future ingrown toenails.
+Contact us if you have any questions or if you would like to make an appointment with a podiatrist to assess your child’s ingrown toenail.
+Your podiatrist will recommend suitable intervention and suggest prevention methods to reduce the occurrence of future ingrown toenails.